 Some Desktop Data Visualization Tools

-It seems obvious, but the best way to create some infographics that fit exactly what you want to work with design tools that allow you to move your idea just like in your head.
-The problem is that they require more time, effort and knowledge, but if you dare, here are some tools:
+It seems obvious, but the best way to create some infographics that fit precisely what you want to work with design tools allows you to move your idea just like in your head.
+The problem is that they require more time, effort, and knowledge, but if you dare, here are some tools: